Protecting Online Anonymity

 Regardless, a user should always make sure that the password he chooses is something he is familiar with.
 For most sites, we are asked to put secret questions to which we can answer for ourselves.
 But in choosing the right one, we must make sure that it is something only we know and not something that can be easily guessed by anyone.
 Failing to do so may put your access and credibility at risk.

-Categories: Cryptography, Privacy & Anonymity
+Filed Under: Cryptography, Privacy & Anonymity Tagged With: encryption, passwords, security

 Encryption – Why people shun away from it even now?
 (Part 2)